Enniwealth/who-is-your-guy/README.md

 <br />

-## What is the " Who Is Your Guy?"
+## What is the " Who Is Your Guy?
+Game"
 "Who Is Your Guy?" brings a fresh approach to social gaming.
 Picture this: hide a mystery person in a secret location within the Aleo Blockchain and challenge your friends to guess who it is.
 If they guess right, the prize pot is theirs; if not, you win the rewards.
 This game is not just about guessing; it's about strategy, deduction, and the unpredictable fun that comes with it.
  <br />